typelevel/typelevel.github.com/posts/2018-08-07-refactoring-monads.md

 I was recently cleaning up some Scala code I'd written a few months ago when I realized I had been structuring code in a very confusing way for a very long time.
-At work, we've been trying to combat the inevitable spaghetti of code that gets written by different authors at different times, as requirements inevitably change.
+At work, we've been trying to untangle the knots of code that get written by different authors at different times, as requirements inevitably evolve.
 We all know that code should be made up of short, easily digestible functions but we don't always get guidance on how to achieve that.
 In the presence of error handling and nested data structures, the problem gets even harder.

 The goal of this blog post is to describe a concrete strategy for structuring code so that the overall flow of control is clear to the